Updated: Feb 22

 Inspiration - creative energy that gives birth to new idea ideas

 We often think of inspiration as something external; something that will one day hopefully strike us (maybe when we're walking back home from the grocery shop).
-The truth is, if we take that approach, who knows when we'll become inspired.
-That's why, it's probably worthwhile cultivating a mindset whereby we look for inspiration (when we're sat at our desk, when we're out for a walk, when we're practicing stillness etc.).
+The truth is if we take that approach, who knows when we'll become inspired.
+That's why, it's probably worthwhile cultivating a mindset whereby we look for inspiration (when we're sitting at our desk, when we're out for a walk, and when we're practising stillness etc.).

 Inspiration is everywhere, but we have to train ourselves to look for it, and to find it.

 One way to do this is to accept the fact that being inspired is our own responsibility.
 It is up to us to create the right conditions (just as it is our own responsibility to create the right conditions for being focused).
 Another way to achieve inspiration (which complements the first suggestion), is to make sure we're absorbing enough creative content.
 A third way is to partake in activities that stretch our minds (puzzles, crosswords, sudoku), or to get into the habit of coming up with ideas (irrespective of how random they are).
 The more we read, listen, and watch, the more we stretch our creative powers (as long as the content is inspirational of course).
 The more we write, the more we improve our ability to express ourselves.
 The more we debate, the more we improve our ability to reason.
 The more we meditate, the quieter our thinking space becomes, enabling us to generate better ideas.
 What we put in, is what we take out.